illinois-cs498vr/illinois-cs498vr.github.io/assignments.md

 - Include a brief description of the question.

 ## Academic Integrity ##
-We expect that you are familiar with the Student Code's [definitions on academic integrity](http://studentcode.illinois.edu/article1_part4_1-401.html).
+You should be familiar with the Student Code [definitions on academic integrity](http://studentcode.illinois.edu/article1_part4_1-401.html).
+We expect you to abide by them.